celo-org/celo-monorepo/packages/docs/command-line-interface/transfer.md

 ### Celo

 Transfer CELO to a specified address.
+(Note: this is the equivalent of the old transfer:gold)

 ```
 USAGE